What to Do in Greymouth, the Largest Town on the West Coast

 A short drive from Greymouth is where one of New Zealand’s worst industrial disasters occurred.
 In 1896, an explosion killed 67 miners.
 The Brunner Mine was mined from 1864 and also produced coke and brick – many of these relics you can see today.
 Learn about the history of the mine at the Brunner Mine Memorial and on a short walk accessible from a restored suspension bridge crossing the Grey River.
 For more attractions like this, see the 10 Interesting Historical Places on the West Coast.

-Location: State Highway 7, 11km east of Greymouth
+Location: State Highway 7, 11km (9 miles) east of Greymouth

 5. Take a Trip Down the Grey Valley